Robert Southwell (priest): Critical views

 In the view of the critic Helen C. White, probably no work of Southwell's is more "representative of his Baroque genius than the prose Marie Magdalens Funeral Teares, published late in 1591, close to the end of his career.
 The very choice of this subject would seem the epitome of the Baroque; for it is a commonplace that the penitent Magdalen, with her combination of past sensuality and current remorsefulness, was a favourite object of contemplation to the Counter-Reformation."

 Southwell's poetry is largely addressed to an English Catholic community under siege in post-Reformation Elizabethan England.
-Southwell endeavored to convince remaining English Catholics that religious persecution by the State represented an opportunity for spiritual growth.
+Southwell endeavoured to convince remaining English Catholics that religious persecution by the State represented an opportunity for spiritual growth.
 In his view, martyrdom was one of the most sincere forms of religious devotion.
 Southwell's poem "Life is but Losse" is an example of this concern.
 Throughout the seven stanzas, Southwell describes the martyrdom of English Catholics at the time, employing biblical figures of both Testaments (Samson and the Apostles).
 The poem's title forewarns the reader of the pessimistic tone Southwell uses to describe life, as in the line "Life is but losse, where death is deemed gaine."
 Being next to God is the perfect way to achieve spiritual bliss: "To him I live, for him I hope to dye" is Southwell's manner of informing the reader of the reason for his existence, which does not end with death.